snit-daniel/Text-Detection-and-Extraction-App-OpenCV-OCR-Flask-MySQL/README.md

-# Text Detection and Extraction System
+# Text Detection and Extraction From Pictures Using OpenCV and OCR On Flask And MySQL

 ## Overview